VCCRI/motif-discovery-pipeline/RF_implementation/README.md

 ```
 mkdir ~/TCF7L2_motif_freq/; Rscript ../data_generation_and_CV/Generate_Matrix.R
 ```
-(Don't forget to change the folder&file names in Generate_Matrix.R if you are running MAX dataset.)
+(Before run Generate_Matrix.R, you need to open it and replace the "setwd" path to your own path where you download and run the TCF7L2 data set.
+Also, don't forget to change the folder&file names in Generate_Matrix.R if you are running MAX dataset.)

 #### 4.)
 Copy and run AutoMergeTable_auto_5-300.sh to merge each cell-line's motif frequency count to a matrix for Random Forest step.
 Setp 3 output files are now at "\~/TCF7L2_motif_freq/", copy AutoMergeTable_auto_5-300.sh to "\~/TCF7L2_motif_freq/".